Dash 4 Cash: 2017–present

 Prior to the start of the 2017 season, NASCAR unveiled a new race format that divided Cup and Xfinity races into three stages.
 The top-two Xfinity drivers in the first two stages would be Dash 4 Cash drivers for the four-driver final stage.
 The other two slots are determined by those who locked themselves into the main field.
 Phoenix International Raceway replaced Indianapolis as a Dash 4 Cash race.
 In addition, any Cup driver that has five or more years of Cup racing experience and not declaring to run for points in the Xfinity Series are banned to compete in Dash 4 Cash races.
 For 2018, the Phoenix date was taken away and replaced by the spring race at Talladega Superspeedway, making it the first year that all four events were run consecutively.
 The format was changed where the top-four Xfinity drivers from the previous race would be eligible the next week for the money.
-Additionally, no driver running for NASCAR Cup Series points could participate in the Dash 4 Cash races.
+Additionally, until 2024, no driver running for NASCAR Cup Series points could participate in the Dash 4 Cash races.
 The Dash 4 Cash schedule remained the same for 2019.

 For 2020, because of delays due to the COVID-19 pandemic, the Dash 4 Cash races started with qualifying at Bristol, then the four races were Atlanta, Homestead (Sunday), Talladega 1, and Pocono.

 In 2021, the Dash 4 Cash schedule will consist of the first races at Martinsville, Talladega, and Darlington, with the single date at Dover concluding the event.
 The field for Martinsville will be determined by the results of the first Atlanta race.

-For 2022, the Dash 4 Cash races started with qualifying at Circuit of the Americas, then the four races were Richmond, Martinsville, Talladega 1 and Dover.
+For 2022 and 2023, the Dash 4 Cash races started with qualifying at Circuit of the Americas, then the four races were Richmond, Martinsville, Talladega 1 and Dover.

+In 2024, the Dash 4 Cash schedule began with qualifying at Richmond, followed by the four races at Martinsville 1, Texas, Talladega 1, and the final race at Dover.

+For 2025, the Dash 4 Cash qualifying began at Las Vegas, with the four races at Homestead-Miami, Martinsville 1, Bristol and finishing at Rockingham.
+This season also removed the Cup driver participation restriction, although the program remains open only to drivers running for Xfinity points.